Office of ACCESSibility

 Send your Accommodation Memo to all you instructors to ensure you receive your testing accommodations online.
 If your instructor is concerned about meeting your accommodations online, please encourage them to reach out to the Office of Accessibility at firstname.lastname@example.org.

-BlackBoard has text to speech software called ReadSpeaker built into it.
-For information on how to use ReadSpeaker, please reach out to The Office of ACCESSibility at email@example.com .
-There are many other options for text to speech, such as Natural Reader (recommended), Balabolka, PanopreterBasic, WordTalk, and Zabaware.
+Natural Reader is a free text to speech software.
+For information on how to use ReadSpeaker, please reach out to the Office of ACCESSibility at email@example.com .
+There are many other options for text to speech, such as: Balabolka, PanopreterBasic, WordTalk, and Zabaware.

 Contact Information & Office Hours